 The process is both intentional and unintentional.
 Liquid and flowing.
 It is best to go into a Zendoodle with no concrete plan or idea of how you’d like the end result to look.
 You do not want to get caught up in the ‘plan’ when the purpose is to be present and go with the flow.
 If you find yourself getting frustrated, you’re not doing a Zendoodle.
 You’re just doodling.
 Take a step back, reflect on why you are getting frustrated, and start again fresh after a break.

 I like to begin with a few lines or shapes across the page.
 The initial lines rarely have any bearing on what the finished product will look like.
 I use them to frame or guide my initial patterns.
 I gradually fill the page one section at a time.
 The patterns I choose depend entirely on how I am feeling.
 If I am calm, I tend to choose more organic shapes.
 If I am stressed, my drawings are more angular.
+In terms of drawing, having a graphic display tablet is immensely helpful, as it allows for precise and natural digital artwork creation.
 It is easy to recognize which Zendoodles I have done on a good day and which on a bad.